Editorial Policy

 2. Sourcing and verification

 We prioritize official government, consular, or primary-source materials whenever possible.
+This means embassy portals, ministry-of-foreign-affairs visa databases, IATA Travel Centre data, and official parliamentary or regulatory records.
 If secondary reporting is used for context, it should support rather than replace the primary source.
 When official pages conflict or remain unclear, we note that conflict instead of presenting unsupported certainty.
+We do not treat travel blogs, forums, social media posts, or aggregated third-party indexes as primary sources.
+When we reference an external index or ranking methodology (such as the Henley Passport Index or IATA's published data), we attribute the source by name and link to the original source where possible so readers can evaluate the methodology independently.

 3. Updates and freshness